 The final step before uploading the image is to retag it so that it points to your Docker Hub repository and not the default one.

-'''

-$ docker tag kmdouglass/rpi-micromanager USERNAME/rpi-micromanager
+\$ docker tag kmdouglass/rpi-micromanager USERNAME/rpi-micromanager and, from the Raspberry Pi, download the image:

-'''

 Here, USERNAME is your Docker Hub username.
 Finally, we can upload the image: